- Guided Adventures

 - Those into outdoor adventures really should check out the Combination Tours page – we're partnering with New Mexico Jeep Tours and Far Flung Adventures to offer some great values for outdoor-activities aficionados.

 - If you'll be traveling to Albuquerque for the International Balloon Fiesta (or are a local who's “been there, done that”), our Float the Fiesta! events offer an incredible opportunity to experience the balloons from the serenity of the early morning river.
 Put yourself in position to see a Splash & Dash up-close!

-- Alarmist media coverage of low water levels along the Rio Grande throughout 2013 has led many locals to believe that the Rio Grande is "nearly dry".The Current River Conditons page provides real-time flow information, and a discussion of what to anticipate at the widely varying flows along the middle Rio Grande.
+- Alarmist media coverage of low water levels along the Rio Grande throughout New Mexico's historic drought which (began in late 2010) has led many locals to believe that the Rio Grande is "nearly dry".The Current River Conditons page provides real-time flow information, and a discussion of what to anticipate at the widely varying flows along the middle Rio Grande.